-The hammer includes idle stroke preventing system as a standard feature.
+The hammer includes Idle Blow Protection as a standard feature to prevent idle strokes.
 Frequent idle strokes have a deteriorating effect on the breaker.
-Idle stroke preventing system can be turned ON or OFF by the operator.
+Idle Blow Protection can be turned on or off by the operator.

-Idle selector can be used to warm up the hammer and oil before operation.
-See "Operating conditions" on page 23.
-See "Requirements for hydraulic oil" on page 50.
+Idle Blow Protection can also be used to warm up the hammer and oil before operation.
+See "Operating conditions" on page 25.

-Idle selector ON (factory setting)
+Idle Blow Protection ON (factory setting)

-It is recommended to keep the mechanism turned ON in normal breaker work.
-In ON-position the idle stroke prevention system is activated and it prevents idle strokes.
+It is recommended that you keep Idle Blow Protection on during normal breaker work.
+In the ON position, Idle Blow Protection is activated to prevent idle strokes.
 See illustration 1.

-Note that the hammer can be started only after feeding the tool against object.
+Note When Idle Blow Protection is on, the hammer can be started only after pressing the tool against an object.

-Idle selector OFF
+Idle Blow Protection OFF

-Idle selector can be turned OFF when breaking very soft material or in demolition application where it is difficult to apply enough feeding force.
+Idle Blow Protection can be turned off when breaking very soft material or in a demolition application where it is difficult to apply enough feeding force.
 See illustration 2.

-Turning idle selector on and off
+Turning idle Blow Protection on and off

-- 1. Remove shield plate. - 2.
-Turn the screw clockwise (to ON-position) or counter-clockwise (to OFF-position) as shown in illustration below.
+- 1. Remove the shield plate. - 2.
+To turn Idle Blow Protection on, turn the applicable screw clockwise to the ON position.
+To turn it off, turn the screw counter-clockwise to OFF position.
+See the illustration.

-3. Insert shield plate.
+3. Insert the shield plate.

-Note: Idle selector has only two positions, ON and OFF.
+Note: Idle Blow Protection has only two positions, ON and OFF.
 Do not apply any other positions in between.